Sensei-CHO/HomeCloud/README.md

 ### Network

 #### Delete existing router and networks

 Delete existing router and networks from the dashboard at `https://<IP>` using password at
 ```bash
 sudo snap get microstack config.credentials.keystone-password
 ```

+to create new ones

 ##### Public network

+This network will be used for allocating IPs from my LAN and access apps and machines easier.

 Create a new network from the dashboard in the `Admin` section

 ```yaml